TalwalkarLab/paleo/README.md

 - numpy
 - click
-- six (Not fully compatible with Python 3 yet)
+- six
 - cuDNN (Optional.
 Use `--use_only_gemm` to disable cuDNN heuristics)
-- TensorFlow (Optional.
-For empirical comparison only.)

-Tested with Python 2.7, cuDNN v4, and TensorFlow 0.9 on Ubuntu 14.04.
+Tested with Python 2.7, cuDNN v4 on Ubuntu 14.04.

 To install Paleo, run the following command in the cloned directory: